stormchaserroleplaying/stormchaserRPG/Equipment/Weapons/Glossary/index.md

 ## Properties

 ### Ammunition
-A weapon that uses ammunition can only make ranged attacks if ammunition to shoot from the weapon is available.
+A weapon that uses ammunition can only make ranged attacks if ammunition has been loaded.
 Each time that an attack is made with the weapon, one piece of ammunition is expended.

 Some ranged weapons can be loaded with more than one piece of ammuition.
-If a value is given, then that is the total number of pieces of ammunition the weapon can hold.
-As long as there is ammunition in the weapon, it may ignore the load property.
+If a value is given with this property, then that is the total number of pieces of ammunition the weapon can hold.
+As long as there is ammunition in the weapon it may ignore the load property.

 After battle, half of the expended ammunition can be recovered by taking a minute to search the battlefield.
 This does not apply to bullets.